-Yesterday evening I got a chance to revisit the subject at a round table discussion at the Film Photographers Association.
+Yesterday evening, I got a chance to revisit the subject at a round table discussion at the Film Photographers Association.
 I get two invitations every year to facilitate conversation about various subjects, and yesterday’s topic was fine art photography.
 We started the conversation with the question: “what is art?”
 I would like to provide a summary of the evening as well as to wrap up some loose ends for the benefit of all of us.
 Also, please keep in mind that photographs do not necessarily fall into one exclusive category.
-Therefore, a journalistic photograph may only be that, a fashion photograph may remain in that domain, or they may cross into the art by conveying the intent of the photographer no matter how simple or complex it may be.
+Therefore, a journalistic photograph may only be that, a fashion photograph may remain in that domain, or they may both cross into the art by conveying the intent of the photographer no matter how simple or complex it may be.

 Art As Communication

-The intent is a fundamental element of art and it applies to photography as well.
-By that, I do not mean to say “I intend to take photographs” but more like “I intend to talk about the destruction of nature.”
+The intent is a fundamental element of art, and it applies to photography as well.
+By that, I do not mean to say “I intend to take photographs,” but more like “I intend to talk about the destruction of nature.”
 As Mike Zeiss pointed out, this may not be a predetermined and visibly articulated project concept until after a long passage of time and many photographs having been taken.
-As I suggested to Mike last night, although he did not see or articulate a formal project intent, his mental process pushed him to photograph similar and complementary subjects; an implied intent perhaps.
+As I suggested to Mike last night, although he did not see or articulate a formal project intent, his mental process probably pushed him to photograph similar and complementary subjects; an implied intent perhaps.

-The choice the photographer makes, from the selection of the lens, vantage point, exposure and the like, to the arrangement of photographs in a sequence to enhance their communication power, are all integral parts of art-making.
-Photography is an analytical form of art where the photographer makes choices of the above and presents us with a frame, or frames picked from the world.
+The choices the photographer makes, from the selection of the lens, vantage point, exposure, and the like, to the arrangement of photographs in a sequence to enhance their communication power, are all integral parts of art-making.
+Photography is an analytical form of art, where the photographer makes choices of the above and presents us with a frame, or frames picked from the world.
 As the frames are picked, the photographer, consciously or subconsciously, considers what is in the frame as well as what is left out.
 What we include in the frame ends up being some marks on the printed photographs, scratches on paper.
 The relationship between the elements within the frame is the result of the choices the photographer has made.
 Just as you have arranged your living room with a couch, tables, chairs, rugs, etc., the photographer arranges the lines, textures, shapes, forms, color in the frame in a manner that facilitates saying what the photographer has in mind.
 Often this is called composition, but I prefer the term “structure” for we are not generally at liberty to move objects to compose a scene except in some settings.

 Technique or Craft